oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 {% img blog/jakartaee-auth0/oidc-application-auth0.png alt:"Auth0 OIDC App" width:"600" %}{: .center-image }

 Fill in the three values in `src/main/resources/oidc.properties`.
-Replace the bracketed values with the values from the OIDC application page on the Auth0 dashboard.
+Replace the bracketed values with those from the OIDC application page on the Auth0 dashboard.

 ```properties
 issuerUri=https://<your-auth0-domain>